What Is Pericardial Mesothelioma?

 This type of mesothelioma is very rare, accounting for less than 1 percent of malignant mesothelioma cases, according to research published in the International Journal of Cancer Research and Treatment.

-The more common types of this cancer are pleural mesothelioma, found in the chest cavity and the lining of the lung, and peritoneal mesothelioma, found in the abdominal cavity.
+The more common types of this cancer are pleural mesothelioma, found in the chest cavity and the lining of the lung, peritoneal mesothelioma, found in the abdominal cavity, and testicular mesothelioma, found in male testicles.

 What is the main cause of pericardial mesothelioma?